spkenv/spk/README.md

 # once cargo is installed, you can build and install both projects with
 make build

-# additionaly features can be activated in all relevant cargo commands as desired
+# additionally features can be activated in all relevant cargo commands as desired
 #   protobuf-src will
 make build FEATURES=spfs/protobuf-src
 ```